NextGen Healthcare (NASDAQ:NXGN) Releases FY 2023 Earnings Guidance

-NextGen Healthcare (NASDAQ:NXGN – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+NextGen Healthcare (NASDAQ:NXGN – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.93-$0.99 for the period, compared to the consensus estimate of $0.95.
 The company issued revenue guidance of $630.00 million-$640.00 million, compared to the consensus revenue estimate of $626.68 million.
-NextGen Healthcare also updated its FY23 guidance to $0.93-$0.99 EPS.

 About NextGen Healthcare